-- When one parent wishes to deviate from the schedule that parent asks the other to accommodate.
+- When one parent wishes to deviate from the schedule, that parent asks the other to accommodate.
 The other parent may choose to accommodate or not.
 If the other parent does not accommodate the parent “on duty” must make other arrangements.

-- Neither parent is obligated to provide justification for a requested change but courtesy requires some basic information to assist the other to decide what to do.
+- Neither parent is obligated to provide justification for a requested change, but courtesy requires some basic information to assist the other to decide what to do.
 Provide the same information you would provide if you were asking an acquaintance for help.

-- When a deviation from schedule is initiated by a child, the child is required to seek agreement from both parents.
+- When a deviation from the schedule is initiated by a child, the child is required to seek agreement from both parents.
 Parents should talk to confirm and make logistical decisions.
 Generally, surprise is not good.

 - Neither parent should discuss the other parent’s personality or other personal information with the children.
 The children are not appropriate recipients of criticism or analysis of the other parent.
 Nor is it appropriate to ask the children for information about the other parent.
 The children should not be used as conduits of information from one parent to the other.
 Finally, details of the divorce should not be discussed with the children.

-- When children complain about the other parent they should be directed to take the matter up with that parent.
-If you are concerned that the issue is vital call the other parent to report but not criticize.
+- When children complain about the other parent, they should be directed to take the matter up with that parent.
+If you are concerned that the issue is vital, call the other parent to report but not criticize.
 If you are unable to resolve the issue and you regard the issue as very important, ask for a mediation session.
 Do not engage in arguments about the other’s parenting.